A Parable on Responsibility: “The Hole”

 - Another lowers down some water and commiserates with you but does nothing to get you out.

-- Still, another starts yelling along with you at others as others pass by.
+- Still, another starts yelling along with you at others as they pass by.

 - Of all the reactions you get, none helps you to get out of the hole.